bcrowe306/MPC-One-Control-Mode-MIDI-Protocol/README.md

 ## Session Controls

 ### Pad Matrix
 The pad matrix is an 8x8 matrix of "Cells".
-They respond to touch using note on and note off values.
+They respond to touch using note on and note off values on MIDI channel 1(0 in code)

 Here is a table of the matrix.
 The values in the matrix are the midi note that the cells respond to.